LemmyNet/rfcs/text/0000-csam-filtering.md

   - The checks should be scalable so that it isn't lagging a large instance behind images.
 Best case it should cache hashes of already known bad images of previous checks.
 (Some of the services have "Bulk" image uploads, those should be used if there is such an option.)

 - Database Changes:
-  - Create a table "csam-detection-status with the columns
+  - Create a table "CSAM-detection-status with the columns
     - Id (Primary Key)
     - UserID ( string reference to the users' table )
     - Status ( string | either one of "running" | "done" | "failed" )